googleworkspace/workspace-guardrails-ps-ca/README.md

 This is not an officially supported Google product.

 ______________________
-# Mesures de sécurité d’informatique pour Google Workspace
+# Conseils de sécurité pour Google Workspace

 ([English](#gc-cloud-guardrails-for-google-workspace))